tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step3_system_design.md

 ```

-If someone vote an idea to increase the contribution
+If someone votes on an idea to increase their T contribution:

 ```
  format!("UPDATE Ideas SET total_contribution = '{}' WHERE id = '{id}';", new_total_contribution.to_string()),
  ```

-These are the Rust code to generate the SQL statements.

 ## Requests and Responses

-The client will need to query the list of ideas and action to create idea or vote on an idea.
+The following are the Rust code that's needed to generate the SQL statements.
+The client will need to query the list of ideas and actions to create an idea or vote on an idea.

-To create an new idea
+To create a new idea:

 ```
 #[derive(Debug, Serialize, Deserialize)]
 #[serde(rename_all = "camelCase")]